docksal/docksal/README.md

 );
 ```

-### Memcached settings
+### Memcache settings

-To enable memcached add these settings to your `settings.php` file.
+To enable memcache add these settings to your `settings.php` file.
 Replace `</path/to/memcache-module>` with path to [memcache module](https://www.drupal.org/project/memcache) in your project.
 E.g. `sites/all/modules/contrib/memcache`

 ```php